cgoncalves94/piazza-backend/README.md

-Cloud Computing Concepts Coursework
+# Cloud Computing Concepts Coursework

-This is an in-progress coursework for the Cloud Computing Concepts.
-More updates coming soon.
-Stay tuned!
+This repository contains the coursework for the Cloud Computing Concepts course.
+It is a work in progress, and more updates will be added soon.
+Stay tuned for further developments!